#1 Home Improvement Retailer

 Protect Your Garden With Mulch

 Finish it all off with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
+Mulch keeps your soil from drying out and controls weeds.
 It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Coit Rd Garden Center, online, or on our mobile app.
+Don't miss a minute of growing season.
+Prepare to fertilize your lawn, plan your garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, an outdoor rug, or artificial grass to your balcony or patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Coit Rd Garden Center, online, or on our mobile app.
 Let's get growing together.

 1224 N Central Expy